apostrophecms/apostrophe-documentation/docs/getting-started/apostrophe-cli.md

 }
 ```

-## Create a generic Apostrophe module
+## Create a basic Apostrophe module
 Sometimes you may want a module that isn't strictly related to displaying
 content in a template.
-To bootstrap the necessary files and basic configuration
+To generate the necessary files and basic configuration
 for a brand-new Apostrophe module that doesn't extend one of the base types,
 such as pieces or widgets):
 ```bash